sdiehl/zero-to-qed/docs/src/14_tactics.md

 {{#include ../../src/ZeroToQED/Tactics.lean:decide}}
 ```

+> [!NOTE]
+> `decide` works in the kernel and produces small proof terms but can be slow. `native_decide` compiles to native code and runs faster but produces larger proof terms that just assert the result.
+For quick checks use `decide`; for expensive computations like verifying grid states in our Game of Life proofs, `native_decide` is essential.

 ### hint
 The `hint` tactic suggests which tactics might make progress on the current goal.
 It is a discovery tool that helps when you are unsure how to proceed.